 - The Wear app requests permissions for an app running on the handset.

-- The handset app requests permissions for an app running on the wearable device.
+- The phone app requests permissions for an app running on the wearable device.

-- The wearable app uses a different permission model from its handset counterpart.
+- The wearable app uses a different permission model from its phone counterpart.

 The rest of this section explains each of these scenarios.
 For more detailed information about requesting permissions, see Requesting Permissions.